Performance investigation of H control and port controlled Hamilton with dissipation based nonlinear control for IPMSM drives

 Showing items related by title, author, creator and subject.

-Rahman, Md.
-Mizanur (2016)With the advancements in magnetic materials and semiconductor technology, permanent magnet synchronous motor (PMSM) is becoming more and more popular in high power industrial applications due to its high energy density, ...
+Zou, HongBin (2015-10-21)With the advent of high energy rare earth magnetic material such as, third generation neodymium-iron-boron (NdFeB), permanent magnet synchronous motor (PMSM) is becoming more and more popular in high power industrial ...